What is Oil Shale?

 A: The world’s easily developed conventional liquid oil reserves are diminishing and are not being replaced at an adequate rate by alternate energy sources.
 In Australia:

-- demand for oil rose to 341 million barrels in 2007 and is forecast to increase to at least 474 million barrels by 2030.
+- Demand for oil continues to increase, rising from around 340 million barrels in 2007 to now be more than 370 million barrels per year, and is forecast to increase to at least 475 million barrels by 2030.

 QER holds rights over resources with the potential to yield up to 15.8 billion barrels of oil – almost three times the size of the Bass Strait oilfield.
 Sustainable development of Australia’s important oil shale resources provides an opportunity for QER to responsibly contribute to the growing demand for heavy transport fuels.

 In addition, a sustainably developed shale to liquids industry has the potential to yield investments in the billions of dollars, provide thousands of jobs and significantly reduce Australia’s import bill.

 Q: Why can’t Australia simply import oil to offset the decline in production?

 A: Australia’s current import bill for oil is more than $15 billion.
 Economic analysis by ACIL Tasman has estimated the cost of meeting the oil production shortfall through imports alone could be as much as $128 billion per annum by 2030.

 These figures pre-suppose Australia’s ability to source oil and fuel imports in an increasingly competitive world market.
 Australia currently sources most of its imported oil from the Asia-Pacific region, which is also the region of highest growth in demand, particularly in countries such as China and India.